mustah98/TeamToolsHub/README.md

 ## Contributing

-We encourage you to contribute your own scripts and tools to this repository.
+Everybody is encouraged to contribute your own scripts and tools to this repository.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your contribution: